 Your investments can fall under two broad definitions – income investments and growth investments.

 Income investing involves building a portfolio of assets that generate regular cash payouts.
-While growth investing focuses on capital appreciation and the company’s future earnings potential over the long haul.
+While growth investing focuses on capital appreciation and the assets potential to produce either more earnings over the long haul or due to scarcity, be worth more over time.

 I support the idea of saving money, of course.
 I’m not saying you should never sock your cash away in a bank account.